v-dev/ubuntu-17.10-server-amd64/README.md

 # About
 Quick way to create an Ubuntu 17.10 x64 Server with latest Docker CE.

-> Note: Although the name has 'desktop' in it, it does not actually have the desktop/GUI installed.
+> Note: Although the name has 'desktop' in it, it does not actually have the desktop/GUI pre-installed.

 # Notes
 The `ubuntu1710-desktop-0.1.0` Vagrant box was created from a modified: